essif-lab/framework/docs/terms/colleague.md

 type: concept
 typeid: colleague
 stage: draft
-hoverText: "Colleague (of an Agent): An actor that is an Agent for the same Principal."
+hoverText: "Colleague (of an Agent): any other Agent that has the same Principal (i.e. Party on whose behalf they exeucte Actions)."
 ---

 :::info Editor's note